Underconsumption 101 (what it is & how to save money)

 This helps you appreciate what you have, as well as remind you of the stuff you already own.
 Your list can include clothes, kitchen gadgets, books, or beauty products.

 You’ll want to keep it handy and refer to it before shopping to cut down on duplicate purchases.
 So when you see something in a store that catches your eye, take two minutes to glance at your list.
-(Related: Get you mindful spending MONEY MINDSET BULLET JOURNAL and stop feeling like you can’t get ahead).
+(Related: Get your mindful spending MONEY MINDSET BULLET JOURNAL and stop feeling like you can’t get ahead).

 3. Use-it-up month